Gmail Labeler

 Once you have the required credentials you can use the following piece of

-code to set up authentication for gmail
+code to set up authentication for gmail.

-This will create an authentication config for gmail
+This will create an authentication config for gmail which you can use to

 authenticate your users for your app.
 Ideally you should just create one